A 12 day trip to Pantanal in october 2010:

 A stormy night at Carmindo's

+The door to the chapel is open...this means a heavy downpour is expected and we are kindly invited by our hosts to put our tent in and sleep there this night.
+No stars over our heads tonight.
 Quickly we put in our tent and then join Carmindo in the dark living room.
 He closes all windows and doors, the wind howls spookily around the house.
 From his rocking chair now and then he takes a glimpse outside while telling stories...
 Maria calls us for supper, but Carmindo is just too deep into his storytelling.

 When we finally follow him to the kitchen Maria has already eaten and gone to bed.
 We eat in candlelight while the rain beats unrelentless on the roof.
 Carmindo talks and talks....maybe it's the storm, maybe the candles...we go to bed quite late for local habits that night.